 - B&N Membership gets you free shipping and exclusive online discounts

 BarnesAndNoble.com is similar to Amazon in many ways; it began primarily as a book seller, and has evolved to include many other items for sale as well.
-Barnes & Noble has over 6 million books in stock, most of which are ready to ship within 24 hours, and is one of the best alternatives to Amazon for buying books online.
+Barnes & Noble has over 6 million books in stock, most of which are ready to ship within 24 hours, and is one of the best sites like Amazon for buying books online.
 It also has a stock of over 4.5 million eBooks available for download.
 You can also find textbooks, magazines, toys, games, collectibles, hobby equipment, and so much more for sale at Barnes & Noble.
 Moving the sale of books to the online marketplace helps cut down on overhead costs, so you can save some money!

 The fast-growing company with options